Rajan Kadiragamar: Early life and education

 Born to a Tamil Protestant Vellala family with deep roots in Jaffna, his father was Samuel J.C.Kadirgamar Sr, JP, UM a Proctor, who was the President of the Colombo Proctor's Association and the founder President of the Law Society of Ceylon and Edith Rosemand Parimalam Mather.
 He had four siblings, his elder brother S.J.C.Kadirgamar Jr., QC became an eminent lawyer; his younger brothers were Major Selvanathan "Bai" Kadirgamar, who served as the Deputy Assistant Quartermaster-General (DAQMG) of the Ceylon Army; Thirumalan "Mana" Kadirgamar a planter who died in a motor accident very young and the youngest was Lakshman Kadirgamar, PC, who became the Minister of Foreign Affairs.
 Kadirgamar was educated at Royal College, Colombo, where he was the senior sergeant of the cadet contingent and played rugby in the annual Bradby Shield Encounter.

 Naval career

 Ceylon Naval Volunteer Force

 With the outbreak of World War II, Kadirgamar joined the Ceylon Naval Volunteer Force as a cadet officer.
 He completed his officer training winning the Sword of Honour as top of his batch at the passing out parade at Trincomalee, in 1941.
 He was thereafter commissioned as a probationary sub lieutenant in the Ceylon Royal Naval Volunteer Reserve (CRNVR) on 1 January 1942 and was attached to the Royal Navy for the duration of the war.
-During war he served on board ships of the Eastern Fleet and saw action off the cost of Burma.
+During war he served on board ships of the Eastern Fleet and saw action off the coast of Burma.
 Following the general demobilization at the end of the war Kadirgamar, who was now a lieutenant, remained in the CRNVR and in 1946 led the CRNVR's contingent in the victory parade in London.
 In 1949, he was promoted to the rank of lieutenant commander.